 All our programmes of study have been designed to be stimulating, flexible and relevant to the needs of a professional healthcare career.
 Great emphasis has been placed on the practical and clinical aspects of the programmes, all of which have been accredited by the relevant professional bodies.

 A diverse range of learning and teaching methods are used throughout the Schools Programmes, reflecting the module content, students’ developing knowledge and growing expertise.
 All modules have a formalised teaching and learning structure which will employ, for example, formal lectures, seminars, workshops, skills laboratories and case scenarios, as and when appropriate.

 The modular structure also includes and embraces the teaching and learning opportunities available in the clinical environment, where you will spend over 1,000 hours on placement.
 The acquisition of knowledge and skills through the practical experience in which you engage is key to the Cardiff Physiotherapy degree.

 As in the professional environment, a greater emphasis is being placed in working in a multi-disciplinary team, and opportunities for shared learning and inter-professional education – training alongside students from other disciplines – are increasingly embedded.

-The School of Healthcare Studies is committed to engagement within the
+The School of Healthcare Sciences is committed to engagement within the

 community, with programmes such as 'Physios supporting athletes across all